 Minimize the number of Calculations and R Variables

-Combine multiple Calculations (particularly if duplicating)
+Combine multiple Calculations and R Variables (particularly if duplicating)

 When creating a page on a dashboard it is often useful to have lots of Calculations, with each having a distinct role.
 This tends to lead to cleaner logic.
 But, it also slows down performance.
 Once you have a set of Calculations that are computing what you want, it is often useful to combine them back into one or a small number of Calculations.
 This is particularly useful if you plan on duplicating the page multiple times.

 The same applies to R variables.
 So instead of, for example, having 10 R-based filter variables applied to various tables and charts on your page that dynamically change based on control selections, it is better to combine all the R code within a single R variable and use that as a filter.

 Let's say you have three Calculations, where the first one is computed and then Calculations 2 and 3 and computed using the first one as an input.
 It is often the case that it will be more efficient to include the code from the first Calculation at beginning of the second and third Calculations, and then remove the first Calculation.
 That is, the reduction in time achieved by reducing the number of outputs will make up for the duplication of code.
 This is partly due to Displayr performing things in parallel and partly due to the overhead associated with Calculations.